-Following receipt and review of the applications, OBO will undertake an effort focused on negotiations and use of the Extremely High Cost Per Location Threshold (EHCPLT) to achieve the best possible grant award outcomes.
-OBO anticipates a process that follows the following framework:

-Step 1: Application scoring and calculation of the EHCPLT
+Following receipt and review of the applications, OBO will undertake an effort focused on negotiations and use of its benchmark data, data regarding its available BEAD budget, and projections of the Extremely High Cost Per Location Threshold (EHCPLT) to achieve the best possible grant award outcomes.
+OBO anticipates a process that follows the following framework: Step 1: Application scoring and calculation of the EHCPLT

 - OBO will score all applications immediately upon receipt.
-Applicants will be required to submit separate applications for each District Grant Area to enable clear, transparent, like-for-like comparison of proposed projects. - At the same time as the scoring is underway, OBO will use GIS and software tools to calculate an approximate EHCPLT that will provide an early tool for sorting.
-This initial EHCPLT, which may change over time as negotiations proceed, will be based on the proposed costs in applications statewide as well as supplemental data from other state broadband grant programs and cost modeling, providing an indication of the likely cost threshold at which funding fiber applications is too expensive to leave sufficient BEAD budget to fund remaining locations that receive applications for alternative technologies (coaxial cable and fixed wireless) or to fund equipment and/or installation of satellite service for locations where there is no fundable application for terrestrial broadband service.
+Applicants will be required to submit separate applications for each District Grant Area to enable clear, transparent, like-for-like comparison of proposed projects. - At the same time as the scoring is underway, OBO will use GIS and software tools to calculate how the applications received impact the overall BEAD budget, as well as an approximate EHCPLT for each District Grant Area that will provide an early tool for sorting.
+This initial EHCPLT, which may change over time as negotiations proceed, will be based on the proposed costs in applications statewide as well as supplemental data from other state broadband grant programs and cost modeling, providing an indication of the likely cost threshold for each District Grant Area at which funding fiber applications is too expensive to leave sufficient BEAD budget to fund remaining locations that receive applications for alternative technologies (coaxial cable and fixed wireless) or to fund equipment and/or installation of satellite service for locations where there is no fundable application for terrestrial broadband service.
 The EHCPLT will be calculated, and then updated, algorithmically based on these data sets, as follows: